This article originally appeared on VICE US.

 As geospatial technologies proliferate and evolve, it will be essential to ensure that the benefits and access to data remain as public as possible, so that people without institutional affiliations can still maintain a stake in the outcomes.
 That means continued support for a democratized approach to the dissemination of quality satellite imagery, among other datasets.

-“So much of the determination of how much value actually comes out of these systems boils down to how are the data being distributed, how widely available are they, and how easy are they to use,” Chipman explained.
+“So much of the determination of how much value actually comes out of these systems boils down to how the data are being distributed, how widely available are they, and how easy are they to use,” Chipman explained.

-As an example, he recalled that the US government started privatizing data collected by NASA’s Landsat satellites during the 1980s, causing the price of images to shoot up to several thousand dollars apiece.
+As an example, he recalled that the U.S. government started privatizing data collected by NASA’s Landsat satellites during the 1980s, causing the price of images to shoot up to several thousand dollars apiece.

 “One consequence of that was that the bottom fell out of the market and people really stopped using the data for most science purposes,” Chipman noted.
 “The program was de-privatized later on and suddenly the data are everywhere and being used for all kinds of fascinating projects again.”